 3. Use a Hand Masker with Frog Tape

 Masking floors and walls is a must if you're spraying your baseboard, but even for brushing, covering the floor with tape and paper adds another layer of protection from drips and sprinkles.
-If you're painting the walls after the trim, masking paper protects the floor in case the drop cloth slides back from the baseboard a couple inches when rolling.
+If you're painting the walls after the trim, masking paper protects the floor in case the drop cloth slides away from the baseboard when rolling.

 The most efficient way to mask floors and walls is with the 3M hand masker.
 Masking truly sucks without this tool.
 The masker holds your tape and plastic and allows you to stick both of them to the surface at the same time.
 With a hand masker, you can apply masking paper and tape much faster than tearing off separate pieces of paper and taping them down.

 Rolls of 9-inch masking paper cost only a few dollars each and save a lot of time.
 Combine the masker with a roll of Frog tape and your paint lines will be sharper.
 My article What's the Best Masking Tape for Painting? will help you choose the right tape for your project.

 In order to get perfectly straight lines along baseboard edges, the caulk must be flat, not lumpy.
 Over time, old caulk separates from the crack it once filled.
 This is caused by wood expansion, bad caulk, or both.
 Taping over a sloppy or defective caulk job results in uneven paint lines.
 If you're painting quarter round too, caulk the gap between that and the baseboard.

 One of the most important baseboard painting tips is to use quality caulk that's flexible and paintable.
 Make sure the caulk is totally dry before you paint over it too.
 The cheap tubes of caulk at the paint store are less flexible and crack sooner than premium caulk.